pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

       server.
 Use this with caution.
 It can impact instance providers and other components in the server.

-      Some server may refuse the operation.
+      Some servers may refuse the operation.

     Options:
       -f, --force             Force the delete request to be issued even if there are instances in the server or subclasses to this class.
 The WBEM Server may still refuse the request.
       -n, --namespace <name>  Namespace to use for this operation.
 If defined that namespace overrides the general options namespace
       -h, --help              Show this message and exit.